Post-Master of Science in Counseling: Marriage and Family Therapy Certificate

 This survey course provides an introduction to the graduate certificate programs in childhood and adolescence disorders, marriage and family therapy, substance use disorders and addiction, and trauma.
 Students are introduced to the University policies and procedures, the learning management system, the library, and proper APA formatting for academic writing.
 In addition, students are introduced to the current DSM and how the information relates to the field of counseling.
 Students also learn about researching and utilizing community resources, and becoming certified in specializations.

 This course examines the dynamic processes of traditional and nontraditional family and couple relationships and the role, value, and benefits of family systems therapy.
-The biopsychosocial perspectives of family and family systems are evaluated.
-Assessment and treatment of couples and families are addressed.
+The biopsychosocial perspectives of family and family systems are evaluated along with the foundational development of marriage and family therapy.
+Assessment and treatment of couples and families are also addressed.

 This course examines the historical and theoretical perspectives of couples and family dynamics, including dating, premarital therapy, marriage, changes in the parental relationships across the lifespan, and divorce.
 This course examines the development of problems within the family of origin; it addresses the dynamics of the parent/child relationship.
 Topics include divorce, domestic violence, and family reunification, including integration of returning veterans.
 Skills and techniques relevant to couples, premarital counseling, divorce counseling, family therapy, group therapy, and parenting are explored.